Avaray/steam-status-signature-generator/README.md

 - [x] Allow to use any kind of file for IDs.
 - [ ] Possibility to pass all options as arguments.
 - [ ] Think about merging IDs from different sources and not break support for old PHP versions.
+- [ ] Possibility to use multiple Steam API Keys to reduce interval with large number of users.